spinkube/documentation/content/en/docs/glossary/_index.md

 In this updated example, we have added additional customization options:

-- `imagePullSecrets`: An optional field that lets you reference a Kubernetes secret that has credentials for you to pull in image from a private registry.
+- `imagePullSecrets`: An optional field that lets you reference a Kubernetes secret that has credentials for you to pull in images from a private registry.
 - `serviceAnnotations`: An optional field that lets you set specific annotations on the underlying service that is created.
 - `podAnnotations`: An optional field that lets you set specific annotations on the underlying pods that are created.
 - `resources`: You can specify resource limits and requests for CPU and memory.
 Adjust the values according to your application's resource requirements.